NordicSemiconductor/pc-ble-driver-py/README.md

 [Installing and building Boost](https://github.com/NordicSemiconductor/pc-ble-driver/tree/self_contained_driver#installing-and-building-boost)

 Assuming that you have built the Boost libraries and installed the tools required to do so, you can now build and install the Python bindings and the accompanying shared library.

+**Note**: Make sure you have built the Boost libraries for the architecture (32 or 64-bit) required by your Python installation.

 ## Dependencies